 - Arbitrators must ensure that they follow the procedures set out in the ICA Bylaws and Rules, and the relevant provisions of the Arbitration Act 1996 when conducting any arbitration and only use ICA approved time sheets, invoices and other forms, when designated for the use of arbitrators by the ICA. - Arbitrators shall maintain an up to date copy of the ICA Bylaws and Rules at all times. - Arbitrators must read and consider all of the evidence before them. - An arbitrator must only accept an appointment to act as Arbitrator if they have sufficient time to allow the arbitration to be conducted in a competent and timely manner.
-In order to avoid the perception of bias or justifiable doubts as to impartiality an arbitrator may only accept up to and including 3 appointments for a party or related party to act as arbitrator from a claimants /appellant or respondent, per calendar year.
-Those appointments from a party or related party, where the arbitration has been withdrawn/discontinued, without the publication of an Award, do not count against the '3 or 8 rule'.
-An arbitrator must have no more than 11 active cases at any one time.
-ASC members must have no more than 3 non-chair active cases at any one time and no more than 8 chair active cases at any one time, a total of 11 active cases.
-ASC members who have 3, or more, non-chair active cases will not accept any additional such appointments until the ASC member is back within the limit of 3.
-These limits (this criteria) will be reviewed regularly (at least every 3 calendar months) by the Arbitration Strategy Committee (ASC) taking into account the recent numbers of applications for arbitration.
-Any changes will be recommended to the Directors.
-Those appointments from a party or related party, where the arbitration has been withdrawn / discontinued, without the publication of an Award, do not count against the '3 or 11 rule'." - An Arbitrator must ensure that any fees charged in the course of an arbitration are reasonable, having regard to all of the circumstances of the case and the hours charged are or work done in the intellectual pursuit of the matter. - Once the fees have been agreed by the Tribunal/TAC time-sheets and invoices shall be submitted to the Chair prior to the signature sheets being signed.
-The Chair shall immediately review them and submit them to the ICA Secretariat prior to an award being published. - An arbitrator will (should external legal advice be required during an arbitration an arbitrator will) seek advice on English law from the ICA's English legal panel, when working on ICA arbitrations. - The Board of Directors will approve changes to this Code of Conduct. - At least one week prior to the publication of an Award the Tribunal must inform the Secretariat of the date of publication and time sheets, invoices plus Award to be submitted. - Arbitrators will adopt ASC recommended 'Best Practice' in their arbitration work.
+In order to avoid the perception of bias or justifiable doubts as to impartiality an arbitrator may only accept up to and including three appointments for a party or related party to act as arbitrator from a claimants /appellant or respondent, per calendar year.
+Those appointments from a party or related party, where the arbitration has been withdrawn / discontinued, without the publication of an Award, do not count against the '3 or 8 rule'.
+An arbitrator should not be able to have more than eight active first tier cases open at any one time.
+These limits (this criteria) will be reviewed regularly (at least annually) by the Arbitration Strategy Committee (ASC) taking into account the recent numbers of applications for arbitration.
+Any changes will be recommended to the Directors • An Arbitrator must ensure that any fees charged in the course of an arbitration are reasonable, having regard to all of the circumstances of the case and the hours charged are or work done in the intellectual pursuit of the matter. • Once the fees have been agreed by the Tribunal/TAC time-sheets and invoices shall be submitted to the Chair prior to the signature sheets being signed.
+The Chair shall immediately review them and submit them to the ICA Secretariat prior to an award being published. • An arbitrator will (should external legal advice be required during an arbitration an arbitrator will) seek advice on English law from the ICA's English legal panel, when working on ICA arbitrations. • The Board of Directors will approve changes to this Code of Conduct. • At least one week prior to the publication of an Award the Tribunal must inform the Secretariat of the date of publication and time sheets, invoices plus Award to be submitted. • Arbitrators will adopt ASC recommended 'Best Practice' in their arbitration work.

-Appendix C4: GDPR
+Appendix C4: The General Data Protection Regulation (GDPR)